 The entire arrangement of inorganic chemical elements is generally distributed into non-metallic and metals.
 Depending upon the certainty that elements have positive and negative ions which help in determining the non-metal and metals.
 The category of metals belongs to the elements with positive ions while the category of non-metals belongs to the elements with negative ions.
 In the oxidation stage, some of the elements do not compromise the whole electronic configuration.
-These elements are generally called transition elements and it belongs to d-block elements.
-Magnetic behaviour is shown by several substances.
+These elements are generally called Transition Elements and they belong to d-block elements.
+Magnetic behavior is shown by several substances.
 These substances include paramagnetic, ferromagnetic, and diamagnetic substances.

 Magnetic Properties of d-block Elements